For developers

 Register as a developer at fraglet.org.
 You'll receive an API key prefixed frag_live_.
 Use it as a Bearer token in the Authorization header on every request.

-POST /api/v1/fraglets to create a fraglet — the API generates the embedding automatically.
+POST /api/v1/fraglets to create a fraglet.
+The API generates the embedding automatically.
 GET /api/v1/fraglets/{id} to fetch one.
 GET /api/v1/fraglets/discover to browse open fraglets by domain.

 import requests